timvvoodman/README-Generator/Assets/testREADME.md

 ## Instalation
 undefined
 ## Usage
-usage information goes here
+usage examples and instructions go here
 # Contributing
 undefined
 ## Test
-info on how to test goes here
+how to test your project goes here
 ## Questions
 Please direct all questions regarding this project to timothyrwoodman@gmail.com, Thank You!
 ## License